infobip/infobip-rtc-ios/README.md

 ### Introduction
 Infobip RTC is an iOS SDK which enables you to take advantage of Infobip platform by giving you the ability to enrich your iOS applications with real-time communications in minimum time, while you focus on your application's user experience and business logic.
 We currently support audio and video calls between two web or app users, and phone calls between web or app user and actual phone device.

-Here you will find an overview and quick guide on how to connect to Infobip platform.
+Here you will find an overview and a quick guide on how to connect to Infobip platform.
 There is also in-depth reference documentation available.

 ### First-time setup
 In order to use Infobip RTC, you need to have Web and In-app Calls enabled on your account and that's it!
-You are ready to make the call.
+You are ready to make Web and In-app calls.
 To learn how to enable them see [the documentation](https://www.infobip.com/docs/voice-and-video/web-and-in-app-calls#set-up-web-and-in-app-calls).

 ### Getting SDK
 There are a few ways that you can get our SDK.
 We publish it on CocoaPods and Carthage.
 If you want to add it as a CocoaPod dependency, add the following to your Podfile: